 This temple dates back to ancient times, and it can be visited pretty easily on a day trip from the Beirut area.

-These amazing ruins are still in great condition considering their age, so they’re a must see.This guide will explain how you can get there, and everything you need to know before you go!
+These amazing ruins are still in great condition considering their age, so they’re a must see.This travel guide will explain how to get there, and everything you need to know before you go!

 History Of Baalbek